Alanaktion/alanaktion.github.io/_posts/2015-08-21-mysql-ssl-on-ubuntu-12-04.md

 title: MySQL SSL on Ubuntu 12.04
 date: 2015-08-21 14:06:11
 ---
-Ubuntu 12.04's included libssl is incompatible with the default mysql verison provided.
+Ubuntu 12.04's included libssl is incompatible with the default mysql version provided.
 This isn't how to fix that, but a warning not to try.
 Just use 14.04 LTS.

 If you did set up SSL on a 12.04 server, you'll likely run into issues exporting your database.
 If you get errors like these, just disable SSL.